pCyril/vidlisRemote/README.md

 ## Remote App

-This project is a mobile web application build with ionic framework.
+This project is a mobile application build with ionic framework.
 It's a remote allow user to controller vidlis web application to add music in his current playlist.
 Like vidlis web app it's Open-Source so you can fork it ;).